 Rain falls, and water flows over the land as rivers and is absorbed into the soil.
 Trees grow and lakes form and dry out.
 Forests grow or die away into deserts.

-Challenges include tidal waves, drought, volcanoes and meteor strikes.
+Challenges include tidal waves, drought & volcanoes.

 Two play modes: